Introduction

 Subject table

-This table is like a special place where you arrange all the details about each customer.
 A row in this table represents the profile of one customer.
 It's like having a separate card for each customer, where you jot down their name, gender, height, address, and income.
 Each piece of information you write on these cards is a field.

 Best practices